 Please note that this is not an Appellate or Supreme Court decision.
 Rather, it is a trial court decision rendered by Justice L.R.
 Jones of the New Jersey Superior Court of Ocean County, Chancery Division, Family Part.
 This means that this is not precedent for the entire state of New Jersey, but that does not mean that it will not be relied upon by upon by other counties.
 The case has not been appealed, though this may well become an issue in many cases across the state, in view of this decision.

-If you need to discuss a court action for auto insurance premiums in the face of child support obligations, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss a court action for auto insurance premiums in the face of child support obligations, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.